-- 4.1 For those living within a conservation area, property values can be slightly higher, but there are greater controls over future development.
-For homeowners, this relates to certain works, including demolition, extensions, satellite dishes and other alterations to houses, which are classed as 'permitted development.'
-Planning permission is not normally needed for these works, but planning permission is required in conservation areas for some changes that would normally be classed as permitted development. - 4.2 Flats do not have any permitted development rights, so permission is required for all works that are not like-for-like replacements or that might change the appearance of a building.
+- 4.1 For those living within a conservation area, property values can be slightly higher, but there are greater controls over development.
+For homeowners, this relates to certain works, including demolition, extensions, satellite dishes and other alterations to houses, which are classed as 'permitted development'.
+Planning permission is not normally needed for these works, but planning permission is required in conservation areas for some changes that would normally be classed as permitted development. - 4.2 Flats do not have any permitted development rights, so planning permission is required for all works that are not like-for-like replacements or which might change the appearance of a building.
 This includes changes to windows. - 4.3 In the case of non-residential development within a conservation area, planning permission is required for changes of use and for some extensions and other alterations. - 4.4 The rules on permitted development change from time to time.
-You can find the most up-todate information on our conservation areas webpage.
+The latest information is available on the Council's conservation areas webpage.